Goldin123/Neo/README.md

 ```
 ## Key Business Rules

+- **Users must be registered first** before posting any post via the Auth endpoints and login for a token.
 - **Posts cannot be edited or deleted** once created (enforced at both API and database level).
 - **Users can like a post only once**, and cannot like their own post.
 - **Anonymous users** may view posts, but **must log in to create posts, comments, or like posts**.